imsalmanmalik/Video-to-Audio-Microservices-Python-Application-K8s-Helm-AWS-EKS/README.md

 1. In the "Compute" section, click on "Add node group."

-2. Choose the AMI (default), instance type (e.g., t3.medium), and the number of nodes (attach a screenshot here).
+2. Choose the AMI (default), instance type (e.g., t3a.xlarge), and the number of nodes(1 node is sufficient for testing out this project).

 3. Click "Create node group."